The Paralysis of Choice and How to Improve Sales and Customer Satisfaction

 When people have more choices, they expect more, because they expect that they will be able to choose the exact item that meets their needs perfectly.
 As a result, when more choices are given for a product, the chances of dissatisfaction with the product is higher.
 When no choice is offered, people either have no expectations or their expectations are lowered.
 I suspect they probably figured that since they had no choice but to get that particular item, it was unlikely to be perfect.
 They thus prepared themselves to accept a product that was merely "good enough".

-How do Swatz's points, which are derived from the brick and mortar world, translate to the virtual world of the web?
+How do Schwatz's points, which are derived from the brick and mortar world, translate to the virtual world of the web?
 The points below are my own take on how we can use those principles to design a website that increases sales and end-user satisfaction.
 Note that many of the points below also apply in some part to the design of software, both online software, like web applications, and offline programs, like those that run on your computer at home.
 Hence they also apply to the programmer.

 If your site requires people to make decisions or choices, you might want to see if you can reduce the number of choices you offer.
-I don't think you need to remove all choice and decision-making from the equation though - offering a few choices may be useful, since your end-users are likely to have some differences in needs or taste.
+I don't think you need to remove all choice and decision-making from the equation though — offering a few choices may be useful, since your end-users are likely to have some differences in needs or taste.
 However, offering, say 30 varieties of a particular product may be an overkill for most products.
-The people visiting your site are not likely to want to spend half a day reading different 30 product descriptions to try to distinguish between them.
+The people visiting your site are not likely to want to spend half a day reading 30 different product descriptions to try to distinguish between them.

 You should not make the removal of choices as a matter of policy though.
 Examine each of your products or services on a case-by-case basis.
 Remember that certain types of choices do not bewilder users.
 For example, if you are a commercial web host, you will probably offer several packages differentiated only in the amount of disk space and bandwidth they offer.
 The more expensive packages allow users to store more files and support heavier traffic.
 If the differences between packages is only a matter of scale, and this difference is clearly stated and easily understood by your users, the selection should not pose a great hindrance to them.
 Even in this case, though, you probably should not have too many packages on offer.